TapwaveZodiac/novelaiUKB/docs/User-Settings.md

 - **Continue Response to End of Sentence**: If ON, the generation will continue for up to 20 tokens more or until it creates a sentence delimiter (. or ;)

 - **Preamble**: Adds a small amount of "marker" tokens before the entire context.
-This improves quality when the context window isn't full by telling the AI "this is a new story". **If the context is empty, a preamble is always added even if this is set to OFF.**
+This improves quality when the context window isn't full by telling the AI "this is a new story". **If the context is empty, a preamble is always added even if this is set to OFF.** Kayra does **not** use a Preamble in story mode, but instead has a specific module.

 - **Trim Excess Whitespace**: If a loose space or repeated newline is detected at the end of the text, it will be cleaned up.
 Trailing whitespace can cause generation inconsistency.